genderkit/genderkit/_articles/cyproterone.md

 {% include warning warning=warn %}

 {% capture warn %}
 Prolonged treatment can cause infertility, erectile dysfunction and genital shrinkage.
+Cyproterone does not effectively remove the risk of pregnancy {% cite fsrh2017contraceptive %} and should not be used as a contraceptive method.
 {% endcapture %}
 {% include warning warning=warn %}